microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 }
 ```

+In the above case, requests using the paths `/OnPrem/CNCMilling/*` and `/OnPrem/Extrusion/*` will be routed by the back-end to their respective services - other paths would result in an error.

-Note: Active health checks probably don't make sense to be performed against the Back End.
+Note: Active health checks probably don't make sense to be performed by the front-end against the back-end.
 Passive health checks will verify the overall condition of the tunnel.

 ## Scalability